Thabangx10/youtube_data/README.md

 *Overview*

-*This project explores your music playlist and YouTube subscriptions to gain insights into your music preferences and content consumption habits.*
+*This project explores your music playlist to gain insights into your music preferences and content consumption habits.*

 **Step 1: Data Import and Cleaning**